 The curriculum consists of eight courses

-- Two other language courses or, with the approval of the Faculty Adviser, courses offered by the Department of Classics under the listings for Classical Civilization or Classical Literature, or courses in related departments, such as ancient history, philosophy, art and archaeology, religion, and political science.
+- Two other language courses or courses offered by the Department of Classics under the listings for Classical Civilization or Classical Literature, or courses in related departments, such as Ancient History, Philosophy, Art History, Archaeology, Religion, and Political Science.

 The Postbaccalaureate Seminar is open only to students in the Classics Certificate program.
 In all other courses, Classics Certificate students benefit from interaction with students pursuing graduate or undergraduate degrees at Columbia.